ddcap/halvade/docs/source/contents/run.rst

 	python runHalvade.py

 This will start Halvade, which in turn will start the necessary Hadoop jobs.
 The script will return the ID of the process (*PID*) which is used in the filenames to store the standard out and error logs, namely in the files **halvadePID.stdout** and **halvadePID.stderr**.
+The output of Halvade will be a single VCF file in the output directory provided in the subdirectory ``merge``.

 Amazon AWS
 ----------